We all know that honey bees make honey and live in hives in rocks and hollow trees, so what makes a ground bee a ground bee?

 Bumblebees have black and yellow or orange stripes on their body, often with a white tail at the end.
 Sometimes the tail is red or yellow.

 Bumblebees are social ground bees, which means that many live together in a nest.
-A bumblebee colony also has a queen that hibernates over winter, so there’s no need to make honey.
+A bumblebee colony also has a queen.

 When spring arrives, the queen stays in the nest to lay eggs while the worker bees and male drones take on the rest of the responsibilities.

 Miner bees are ground nesting bees that live across the eastern United States.
-These bees reach up to ¾ inch in length.
+These bees reach up to ¾ of an inch long.
 They usually have black or brown wings, and their black bodies may have cream, yellow, orange, tan, or white stripes on them.

 The bees have fine hairs on their bodies, from their head to the ends of their legs.

 Miner bees build nests in dry, well-drained soil.
-In fact, giving the area enough water and at the right time can get the bees to move to a new nesting site.
 As solitary bees, they live alone but often build nests close to each other.

 A female miner bee digs a tunnel in the ground and uses loose soil to build a turret, which looks a lot like a chimney.
 This is why miner bees are also called chimney bees.